exitus1/Video-Scripts/website.md

 ## DAO

-The combination of the treasury fund, proposal platform, stakeholder voting, and flexible contractor model allows Decred to operate as a Layer 1 Decentralized Autonomous Organization.
+The combination of the treasury fund, proposal platform, stakeholder voting, and flexible contractor model allow Decred to operate as a Layer 1 Decentralized Autonomous Organization.

 ## Untraceable Transactions